multi-build/multibuild/README.rst

      Once the two wheels are created, these two are merged.
 Both the ``arm64`` and ``universal2`` wheels are outputs for this build.

+  In multibuild we are going with option 2.
+You can override this behaviour by overriding the function ``wrap_wheel_builder``.
   To build Apple silicon builds, you should use a CI service with Xcode 12 with universal build support and make sure that xcode is the default.